A reverse-chronological CV is often the best way to display your career achievements and skills. What do you need to know about this CV format?

 Your CV summary should be a very short introduction to who you are as a person and what you can bring to the table.
 If you lack professional experience, you can instead write a CV objective statement.

 This is where you should list all relevant technical skills, soft skills and certifications.
-The skills section of your chronological CV should be fairly compact in size, so be sure to prioritize your most relevant skills and qualifications.
+The skills section of your chronological CV should be fairly compact in size, so be sure to prioritize your most relevant qualifications and best skills to put on a CV.

 The largest part of a reverse-chronological CV is the professional experience section.
 This section should cover the last 10 to 15 years of your work experience.
 List previous job titles in full and detail your biggest achievements within those roles.